ccxt/ccxt/wiki/Manual.md

 You can retrieve all the account types by selecting the keys from `exchange.options['accountsByType']

-Some exchanges allow transfers to email addresses, phone numbers or user id.
+Some exchanges allow transfers to email addresses, phone numbers or to other users by user id.

 Returns